elastic/workplace-search-ruby/README.md

 Or place `gem 'elastic-workplace-search', '~> 0.4.1` in your `Gemfile` and run `bundle install`.

 ## Usage

+In your Elastic Workplace Search dashboard navigate to Sources/Add a Shared Content Source/Custom API Source to create a new source.
+Name your source (e.g. `Workplace Search Ruby Client`) and once it's created you'll get an `access token` and a `key`.
+You'll need these in the following steps.

 Create a new instance of the Elastic Workplace Search client with your access token: